daedmen/Reading-List-to-Pocket/README.markdown

 ### Get an access token from Pocket

-Pocket uses OAuth2, and a lot of custom names that made it fiddly to work with the `oauth` and `oauth2` gems.
+Pocket uses [OAuth2](http://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified) in an implementation with a lot of custom names that made it fiddly to work with any OAuth gems and the command line.
 To save time, I built a nasty hack.
-It's a PITA, I wish Pocket supported the 'password' grant type in their implementation of Oauth but they don't, so we have to do this instead.
+It's a PITA, I wish Pocket supported the 'password' grant type in their implementation of Oauth but they don't, so we have to do it this way instead.

 * Open the file `1.html`.
 It should download a file called `request` and then redirect you to `2.html`
 * The `request` file should contain a single line that looks like this:

-    code=43848dae-f000-1bd2-e434-454997
+    `code=43848dae-f000-1bd2-e434-454997`

 * Take the string after the equals sign (in this case `43848dae-f000-1bd2-e434-454997`), cut/paste it into the box on the page `2.html` (which should already be open) and press Submit.
 * If successful, you should be redirected to the Google home page.